poix-code/holberton-system_engineering-devops/0x00-shell_basics/README.md

 # 18-commas

 The script lists all the files and directories of the current directory, using the options required in the task, all of the options have been reviewed from the "man ls".

+# holberton.mgc

+Define what the string contains inside, the second line use "file" with the option "--mime" since you use the 'magic' file.